boochow/hvcc_nts3kaoss/README.md

 ### Size of the SDRAM allocation

-The source code generated by this external generator allocates memory blocks whose size are larger than 256 bytes in the SDRAM area.
-This feature is enabled for the modfx, delfx, and revfx units to store large data such as a delay line.
+The source code generated by this external generator allocates memory blocks whose sizes are larger than 256 bytes in the SDRAM area.
+This feature is enabled for the modfx, delfx, and revfx units to store large data structures such as delay lines.

-Since logue SDK requires units to allocate SDRAM blocks in their initialization process, you must specify the total SDRAM size of your unit before the build process.
-The size for your unit is estimated within the same process as heap memory size estimation, so usually you do not need to estimate it by yourself.
+Since the logue SDK requires units to allocate SDRAM blocks in their initialization process, you must specify the total SDRAM size of your unit before the build process.
+The size for your unit is estimated within the same process as heap memory size estimation, so you usually don't need to estimate it manually.

 ### Math Functions Approximation